Below is version information for branches and devices for you to judge your device's security upon.

 - the ASB patch level, these are essential security patches

-- the Pixel ASB patch level, these are recommended security patches and are only provided for the latest Android version
+- the Pixel ASB patch level, these are recommended security patches and are only provided for the latest Android version.
+Despite the name, the majority are NOT Pixel specific as described here.

 - the vendor ASB patch level, see Qualcomm